Dovermore/artificial_intelligence_project/docs/partB/report.md

 #### min_branch_factor.json

-* Each player has 1 piece at the corner of the board so the branching factor for each player is the minimum.
+* Each player has 1 piece at the corner of the board so the branching factor for each player is the minimum 3.
+* Each piece can only  MOVE and is not in the correct position to EXIT.

+### Simple

-* The remaining pieces for the players are in their appropriate exit position.
-This means a smart agent should try to exit immediately
+* 1 piece for each players are in their appropriate exit position.
+This means a smart agent should try to exit immediately.